EbookFoundation/thoth-wiki/Thoth_Publishers.md

 | URL          | Publisher URL |
 | UpdatedAt    | Date/time of most recent update |

 Clicking on any record allows you to edit it.
+Save the record by clicking **Save**.

 # Edit publisher